buhowski/react-typescript/public/text-data/cinema/LilithsAdventure/LilithsAdventureEN.md

 The Supreme Architect is an artist and a creative soul, a master of manipulation, fascinated by ancient scriptures and the secrets of controlling gods.
 He toys with a powerful artifact that governs realities, creating his own game, which he himself doesn't fully comprehend yet.

 His artifact is the key to multiversal synchronicity, allowing him to influence reality everywhere and simultaneously.
 To him, worlds are like vast canvases where he paints, alters, or erases whatever displeases him.
 His colossal ego and penchant for eccentric antics threaten to break reality.
-He signs his creations: "Even gods get bored sometimes”.
+He signs his creations: "Even gods get bored sometimes".

 His image combines the aesthetics of the Artist from the game [Clair Obscur: Expedition 33](https://store.steampowered.com/app/1903340/Clair_Obscur_Expedition_33/), whose paintings transform into traps and labyrinths of worlds, and the concept of the architect-narrator from the animated series [Rick and Morty, S4E6](https://www.imdb.com/title/tt10655686/), who constructs the plots of the universe.